Good News for Roofing Tenders: How to Make the Most of the New Green Scheme.

 Ensure your roofing tender stands out.

 Often, a highly detailed specification requires a highly detailed tender response.
 Creating a fully compliant roofing tender response can feel overwhelming, but there are options for tender support.
-Hudson Succeed provides writing support and professional consultation to soften the burden and maximise your chances of success when tendering.
+Hudson Succeed provides writing support and professional consultation to soften the burden and maximise your chances of success when tendering for construction contracts.

 Our bid writing experts have extensive experience – and an 87% success rate at winning bids for clients.
 Whether you’re tendering for the first time or simply need advice on improving your success rate, there’s a service for you.
 Our four-levels of tender support are: